microsoft/automated-explanations/readme.md

 This is an evolving repo optimized for machine-learning projects aimed at designing a new algorithm.
 They require sweeping over different hyperparameters, comparing to baselines, and iteratively refining an algorithm.
-Based of [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science).

 # Organization
 - `mprompt`: contains main code for modeling (e.g. model architecture)